What Are SATs? And All Your Other Questions Answered Everything You Need To Know About The SATs (UK)

 Expected level/standard: A score of 100 means that your child is working at the expected standard.

-Raw score: This is the number of marks your child can get on the tests.
+Raw score: This is the number of actual marks achieved on the test.

 Scaled Score: This is a score that is converted to allow SATs results to be compared year on year.
 This helps to take into account particularly difficult test years and other factors.